5ajaki/SPP2-Applications/20456-SPP2 Namespace Application.md

 * Developer-focused app.
 * Continue providing developers with a quick, secure, and simple-to-use interface for creating, editing, and integrating Subname registrations into their projects.
-* Streamline and promote the Subname-as-a-Service model, enabling companies from different industries to integrate it into their products or offer it as a complementary service to their core offering.
+* Streamline and promote the Subname-as-a-Service model, enabling companies from different industries to integrate it into their products or offer it as a complementary service of their core service offering.

 **Deliverables:**